Measuring Elevation Changes on the Greenland Ice Sheet

 The bedrock topography affects the movement of the ice sheet.
 Blue/white velocity flows indicate the direction and speed of the ice over time.
 Slower moving ice is shown as shorter blue flow lines while faster moving ice is shown as longer white flow lines.

-This narrated animation shows the accumulated change in the elevation of the Greenland ice sheet between 2003 and 2012.
-This is the official release without the scrolling credits.
+This print resolution image shows the accumulated change in the surface elevation of the Greenland ice sheet between 2003 and 2012.

-This narrated animation shows the accumulated change in the elevation of the Greenland ice sheet between 2003 and 2012.
-This version has the full list of scrolling credits at the end of the animation.
+This print resolution image shows the accumulated change in the surface elevation of the Greenland ice sheet between 2003 and 2012.

 This print resolution image shows the bedrock topography of Greenland with the ice sheet removed.
 Areas below sea level are shown in brown while areas above sea level are colored green.
 Yellow indicates regions at sea level.
 The blue/white flows indicate the direction and speed of the ice movement with slower moving ice is shown as shorter blue flow lines and faster shown as longer white flow lines.